-Intended as short-term relief, the Cougar Emergency Fund will go directly to students and help them pay for expenses that would otherwise force them to drop out of the University of Houston.
+Every gift made to the Cougar Emergency Fund will go directly to students and help them pay for expenses that would otherwise force them to drop out of the University of Houston.
 The Fund will provide up to $1,500 per student and cover unforeseen expenses including:

 - Costs related to loss of wages (past due utilities, unpaid rent, childcare)